gamekiller2048/github-api-wrapper/README.md

 Click Generate new token -> Generate new token (classic)

-select expiration & control option scopes (check repo scope inorder for it to access your repositories)
+select expiration & control option scopes **(check repo scope in order for it to access your repositories)**

 Click Generate token